Vyral/robert-mack/_posts/2019-07-23-introducing-kirsten-our-client-care-concierge.md

 {% include youtube.html %}

 At the Robert Mack Group, we’ve made an exciting new addition to our team.
-Kirsten \_\_\_\_ is joining us as our first-ever Client Care Concierge.
+Kirsten Kellett is joining us as our first-ever Client Care Concierge.

 What inspired this addition?
 Let me tell you a quick story about a mentor of mine named Bill.